-- Pelvic, hip and back pain can be present
+- Pelvic, hip and back pain

-In women this can lead to pelvic congestion syndrome (PCS) – pelvic pain, urgency to urinate, fullness in the rectum, hemorrhoids, and buttock pain, and possibly pain or aching after sex.
+The veins from the pelvic organs, uterus, ovaries, bladder, rectum and gluteal muscles all drain into the leg veins, this blockage can affect these parts of your body as well.
+Since May-Thurner presents itself most commonly in women this can lead to pelvic congestion syndrome (PCS) – pelvic pain, urgency to urinate, fullness in the rectum, hemorrhoids, and buttock pain, and possibly pain or aching after sex.

 Diagnosing May-Thurner Syndrome

 At Vein Specialists of the Carolinas we have the cutting edge technology to diagnose and treat this problem in our accredited office based surgical suite.
-Dr Draughn has studied with the world’s pioneers and leading experts learning to diagnose and treat May-Thurner Syndrome.
+Dr. Draughn has studied with the world’s pioneers and leading experts learning to diagnose and treat May-Thurner Syndrome.